When bills go bad: What happens when cash is no longer fit for commerce?

 If a bill isn’t “fit for commerce,” it’s shredded on the spot

 Every single bill the Fed receives is sorted, analyzed, and bundled through one of the processing machines at its 28 cash processing locations.
 The machines are looking to verify that a bill that comes to the Fed as, say, a $20 bill is actually a $20.
 Then, it works to verify the bill is genuine.
-If the sensors identify bills as suspect counterfeits they are rejected and examined again by well-trained cash handlers who determine if it is authentic or should be sent to the United States Secret Service for further examination.
+If the sensors identify bills as suspected counterfeits, they are rejected and examined again by well-trained cash handlers who determine if it is authentic or should be sent to the United States Secret Service for further examination.

 If the bill is determined to be legitimate, the machine’s sensors measure whether it is “fit for commerce” by assessing variables including its color, firmness, and readability, or if it has tears, holes, or writing on it.
 Damage to security features – for instance, if the 3D security ribbon in a $100 is missing – can also doom a bill.